 Konpeito: 4 Recommended Ways to Use the Sugar Candy

-Known as a traditional Japanese confection with about 400 years of history, “Konpeito (金平糖)” is a small colored sugar candy covered in bulges, especially featuring its beautiful appearance.
+“Konpeito (金平糖)” is a traditional Japanese confection or Wagashi with about 400 years of history.
+It is a small colored sugar candy covered with tiny bulges.

-Because of that, Konpeito is popular among children in Japan, and in recent years the Japanese treat has gained popularity in many countries.
+Because of its beautiful appearance, Konpeito isn’t only popular among children in Japan, but in recent years, it has gained popularity in many countries.

 4 Recommended Uses of Konpeito

-Today, for those of you who are interested in such usages of Konpeito, I will introduce how Japanese people use the sugar candy in foods and drinks.
+Today, for those who are interested in such usage of Konpeito, I will introduce how Japanese people use the treats.

 As a Topping in Plain Yogurt

 As mentioned above, Konpeito can be used as a replacement for sugar.
 What is better, it is fascinating.